 In total, 12 rainfall-runoff simulations were conducted with different combinations of rainfall and wind speeds to obtain the hydrographs in the scale model basin.
 Two types of rainfall and a total of six wind speeds (including no wind) were used in the experiment.
 The details of the combinations of the control rainfall intensities, the raindrop diameters, and the wind speeds are shown in Table 1.
-The control rainfall intensity refers to the rainfall intensity not disturbed by the wind.
-The two control rainfall intensities represent rainfall intensities of a 10-year and 200-year return period in Beijing, according to the storm equation of Beijing (Yuan F. et al., 2020).
+The control rainfall intensity refers to the rainfall intensities represent rainfall intensities of 10- and 200-year return periods in Beijing, according to the storm equation of Beijing (Yuan et al., 2021).
 The two return periods are used since they represent a relatively common extreme rainfall and an especially extreme rainfall intensity.
 It should be noted that there are slight differences in the rainfall intensities calculated by the storm equation and those used in the experiment due to the limitations of the rainfall simulator system.
 The distribution of raindrop diameters was set to be uniform in the simulated rainfall process to simplify the analysis of the data, since the dynamic characteristics of raindrops in the wind field are significantly influenced by their diameters.
 The rainfall intensity atop the model is not the same as the control rainfall intensity since the raindrop trajectories are disturbed by the wind.
-Part of the rainfall intensity atop the model is very uneven.
-Table 1 gives the spatial mean value of the rainfall intensity atop the model, which was obtained by adding the runoff and the infiltration collected by the two tanks after the water retained in the model has infiltrated, to illustrate the impact of the wind and the buildings on rainfall intensities in urban high-rise building area.
-The infiltration rate was obtained from calibration test of the experiment platform under different control rainfall intensities prior the experiment.
-We can find that the infiltration rates for the two different rainfall are not the same.
-It may be caused by the different dynamic characteristics of the two rainfall, i.e., larger raindrop diameter leads to larger final speed and thus larger infiltration rate.
+Some of the raindrops are intercepted by building walls, and some of the raindrops flow out of the platform range.
+The spatial distribution of the rainfall intensity atop the model is very uneven.
+Table 1 gives the spatial mean value of the rainfall intensity atop the model, which was obtained by adding the runoff and the infiltration collected by the two tanks after the water retained in the model has infiltrated, to illustrate the impact of the wind and the buildings on rainfall intensities in an urban high-rise building area.
+The infiltration rate was obtained from calibration test of the experiment platform under different control rainfall intensities prior to the experiment.
+We can find that the infiltration rates for the two different rainfalls are not the same.
+It may be caused by the different dynamic characteristics of the two rainfalls; i.e., larger raindrop diameter leads to larger final speed and thus larger infiltration rate.
 Each experiment was repeated three times.
-The final experiment result was determined according to the following rules: If the deviations of the three results are less than 10%, the average of the three results will be recorded as the final result; if the deviation of one of the three results; if the deviations of two or three results are greater than 10%, the experiment will be repeated three times again and the final result will be determined according to the same rules.
+The final experiment result was determined according to the following rules.
+If the deviations of the three results are less than 10%, the average of the three results will be recorded as the final result; if the deviation of one of the three results is greater than 10%, this result will be discarded and the average of the other two results will be recorded as the final result; if the deviations of two or three results are greater than 10%, the experiment will be repeated three times again and the final result will be determined according to the same rules.